Liza (All the Clouds'll Roll Away): In popular culture

-Liza Minnelli performed the number at her 2008-9 concert Liza's at The Palace...!.
+The song is the namesake of Liza Minnelli, who performed the number at her 2008-9 concert Liza's at The Palace...!.
 It is also included in the 2015 Broadway musical An American in Paris, a joke on the mispronunciation of "Lise" - the female lead's name - by the American Jerry Mulligan.
-The song inspired Judy Garland to name her first child Liza (Minnelli).

 Django Reinhardt and Stephane Grappeli's licensed version appears as a song in Bioshock (2007).
 Players will hear it upon activating a jukebox in the level, and will hear its notable tune during the Farmer's Market section.
 Featured in-game, the song has been slowed down whilst the original recording is played at slightly faster speed.